J. Edgar Hoover Building: Naming

 Although the FBI building originally had no name, there were expectations that it would, in time, be dedicated to J. Edgar Hoover.
 Washington Post reporter Walter Pincus speculated in June 1971 that Hoover's name would be eventually attached to the building.
 Reporter Abbott Combs made the same claim in December 1971.

 J. Edgar Hoover died on May 2, 1972.
-On May 3, the day after Hoover's death, the United States Senate passed a resolution asking that the then-incomplete FBI building be named for Hoover.
+On May 3, the day after Hoover's death, the United States Senate passed a resolution asking that the incomplete FBI building be named for Hoover.
 The following day, President Richard Nixon directed the General Services Administration to designate the structure as the J. Edgar Hoover Building.
 Neither the Senate resolution nor Nixon's order had the force of law, however.

 On May 25, 1972, as part of the Dwight D. Eisenhower Memorial Bicentennial Civic Center Act, the Senate passed legislation (S. 3943) legally designating the FBI building as the J. Edgar Hoover Building.
 A similar bill in the United States House of Representatives (H.R.
 16645) was also moving forward.
 The House bill was amended several times.
 The House subsequently passed S. 3943 on October 3, after amending it to include the amended language of H.R.
 16645.
 The Senate agreed to the House amendments on October 14.
 Nixon signed the legislation into law as Public Law 92–520 on October 21, 1972.